ImVictorM/ECommerceManagement/docs/Authentication/Authentication.md

 ## Authentication

+The Authentication feature enables users to register as customers and provides a secure mechanism for general users to authenticate themselves.
+Upon successful authentication, a JSON Web Token (JWT) is generated, allowing users to securely access protected endpoints throughout the system.

 ### Register

-This endpoint allows a new user to register for an account.
+Allows a new user to register for an account as a customer.

 ```js
 POST "/auth/register"